 Since the enjoyment of food is tied in with my nose, I am never sure if some foods taste the same to others as they do to me.
 I can smell good food from far away though.
 Funny how that works.

 One knee gets tired sometimes and aches in the mornings.
 But once I get moving, warm it up, and take my anti-inflammatory pill, it works just fine.
-I have a few back problems which seem to have stabilized with care, weight loss, and careful lifting of anything over 15 pounds.
+I have a few back problems which seem to have stabilized with care, weight loss, and careful lifting of nothing over fifteen pounds.
 My knees and back depend on those same pills to prevent the aching that came from 37 years of walking hospital floors; helping turn patients; (and I have to admit) being more overweight for far too long.
 But I can lift and move what I need to; if not with my back and knees, with my brain by lessening the load or using something to roll a heavy object to another place.

 But one of the best parts of my body that still works quite well, is my heart.
 It beats just fine.
-It can be filled to overflowing with joy and love when I see my grandchildren; my loving sons and their wonderful wives; and any of my family; children playing; beautiful trees; butterflies, interesting insects, the sounds of birds, the feel of the wind, rain, sunshine on my skin… Or a hug from one of my grandchildren or family or friends.
+It can be filled to overflowing with joy and love when I see my grandchildren; my loving sons and their wonderful wives; and any of my family; children playing; beautiful trees; butterflies, interesting insects, the sounds of birds, the feel of the wind, rain, sunshine on my skin.
+Or a hug from one of my grandchildren or family or friends.

 My heart can fill to the brim with: joy at Christmas; seeing the love and pride of a parent for their little ones; or a reunion of a lost child with their parent; seeing children playing and laughing or dancing brings me joy too.
 The love and faithfulness of a pet, the beauty of a sunset, the sound of a bird’s song, can also make me happy.